 The Centralized Procedure according to Regulation 726/2004/EC allows a marketing authorization holder to market the medicine and make it available to patients and healthcare professionals throughout the entire EEA on the basis of a single marketing authorization, granted by the European Commission, acting in its capacity as the European Licensing Authority on the advice of the EMA.
 The EMA is the administrative body responsible for coordinating the existing scientific resources available in the member states for evaluation, supervision and pharmacovigilance of medicinal products.
 Certain medicinal products (e.g., products derived from biotechnology, orphan medicinal products and medicinal products for human use, which contain an active substance authorized in the Union after 20 May 2004 and which are intended for the treatment of AIDS, cancer, neurodegenerative disorders or diabetes) must be authorized centrally.
-For each application submitted to the EMA for scientific assessment, the EMA is required to ensure that the opinion of the Committee for Medicinal Products for Human Use, or CHMP, is given within 210 days after receipt of a valid application or within 150 days by means of an accelerated procedure (excluding clock stops); the review period can be extended.
-If the opinion is positive, the EMA is required to send the opinion to the European Commission, which is responsible for preparing the decision granting a marketing authorization.
-If the initial opinion of the CHMP is negative, the applicant is afforded an opportunity to seek a reexamination of the opinion.
-The CHMP is required to re-examine its opinion within 60 days following receipt of the request by the applicant.
+For each application submitted to the EMA for scientific assessment, the EMA is required to ensure that the opinion of the Commission, which is responsible for preparing the decision granting a marketing authorization.
+If the initial opinion of the CHMP is negative, the applicant is afforded an opportunity to seek a re-examination of the OHMP is required to re-examine its opinion within 60 days following receipt of the request by the applicant.
 A refusal of a centralized marketing authorization constitutes a prohibition on placing the given medicinal product on the market in the EU.